mahmoud/sedimental/entries/simple_statistics_for_systems.md

 The mean, variance, skewness, and kurtosis are almost never the right tools for a performance-minded engineer.
-Moment-based measures are not trustworthy representatives of most engineering data.
+Moment-based measures are not trustworthy messengers of critical engineering metadata.

 Moment-based measures are not *robust*.
 Non-robust statistics
 simultaneously: